RussellSpitzer/RussellSpitzer.github.io/_posts/2018-5-23-DSEDirectJoin.md

 ```

 and would like to pull out a small set of keys defined in a CSV.
 To do this we would use the DataFrame
-api and perform the following code.
+API and perform the following code.

 ```scala
 val keys = spark